 - 110V Filter

-When it comes to filters the Cascade is at the top of our list with the other brands like the EHEIM but the Penn-Plax Cascade 1000 is definitely performs the best for its price, making it the best performing canister filter for the price.
+When it comes to filters, the Cascade is at the top of our list with the other brands like the EHEIM, but the Penn-Plax Cascade 1000 definitely performs the best for its price, making it the best performing canister filter for the price.

-If you want a reasonably priced filter that performs just as good as the higher priced models than the Cascade 1000 & Cascade 700 canister filters are the way to go.
+If you want a reasonably priced filter that performs just as good as the higher-priced models, then the Cascade 1000 & Cascade 700 canister filters are the way to go.

 The Top Canister Filter Questions: FAQ

-Canister filters provide you with all three stages of filtration (mechanical, chemical, and biological filtration) and can be used for saltwater tank, freshwater tanks, reef tanks, or even turtle tanks.
+Canister filters provide you with all three stages of filtration (mechanical, chemical, and biological filtration) and can be used for saltwater tanks, freshwater tanks, reef tanks, or even turtle tanks.

 Can I Use A Canister Filter For A Saltwater Tank?

-Canister filters are great mechanical filters, promote better flow and also allows chemical filtration.
-To produce nitrates you need nitrogen and ammonia and since the ammonia and nitrogen are produced by fish waste and uneaten food, it’s simply a result of lazy keepers and not enough water changes.
+Canister filters are great mechanical filters, promote better flow, and also allow chemical filtration.
+To produce nitrates, you need nitrogen and ammonia, and since the ammonia and nitrogen are produced by fish waste and uneaten food, it’s merely a result of lazy keepers and not enough water changes.

 What’s The Best Canister Filter For Freshwater?

-As noted above we recommend either the EHEIM Classic Canister Filter or the Penn-Plax Cascade Canister Filter brands with enough capacity for your size of aquarium.
+As noted above, we recommend either the EHEIM Classic or the Penn-Plax Cascade brands with enough capacity for your size of the aquarium.